KevinDoughty/Seamless/README.md

 An example of relative animation on iOS, modified from original Apple sample code.
 The gesture recognizer IBActions in `APLViewController` were modified.
-SeamlessAnimations are created and views are explicitly animated, which is to date the only success I've had with this technique.
+SeamlessAnimations are created and views are explicitly animated, which is to date the only success I've had with this technique on iOS.
 There is some discrepancy with scaling, particularly in the presence of rotation.
 But it is still noticeable even when all animation is disabled by setting `static BOOL const useSeamlessAnimation` to NO.